karmaniverous/entity-client-dynamodb/guides/cli/migrate.md

 Notes

+- `--force` is required to proceed (non-interactive confirmation guard).
 - Limit is enforced across outputs; fan-out counts toward the limit.
 - `sourceTable` and `targetTable` can be provided via flags, config, or env (dotenv expansion supported).